VishalKST/computerNetwork/README.md

 # computerNetwork

-Code on socket programs using c
+Code and explaintion on socket programs using c on different conditions.

 1. Study of necessary header files with respect to socket programming

 2. Study of Basic Functions of Socket Programming